-My recent column on breast cancer and Breast Self Examination (BSE) produced a response from Dr Michael Moreton, the former International Medical Coordinator at the Bangkok Hospital Medical Center in Bangkok.
-I have taken the liberty (with his permission) to reprint his letter.
+Some time ago I used this column to suggest to women that they should do Breast Self Examination (BSE).
+This produced a response from Dr Michael Moreton, the former International Medical Coordinator at the Bangkok Hospital Medical Center in Bangkok.
+I took the liberty (with his permission) to reprint his letter and it is still relevant today.

 “Another technique that has been discussed for several years and that you may read about is Thermography.
 In this method the patient is placed in a cool room and photographs are taken with a temperature sensitive camera.
 Hot spots on the breast can be identified.
 The problem is that not all hot spots are caused by cancers; I am not too enthusiastic about this method.